-In order to deliver these project outcomes a range of repositioning strategies were considered, from status quo (with no change to current market activities) through to government intervention.
+In order to deliver these renewal outcomes a range of repositioning strategies were considered, from status quo through to government intervention.

-However, for the Salisbury City Centre to achieve its project outcomes it has been identified that Council will need to purposefully intervene, activate and invest in partnership with the private sector in the city centre through the facilitation and investment in sustainable major projects and programs- which will generate significant population and employment outcomes.
+However, for the Salisbury City Centre to achieve its renewal outcomes it has been identified that Council will need to purposefully intervene, activate and invest in partnership with the private sector in the city centre through the facilitation and investment in sustainable major projects and programs- which will generate significant population and employment outcomes.